Retrieval as a Decision: Training-Free Adaptive Gating for Efficient RAG: Results

-Across datasets and backbones, the tables reveal a consistent picture.
-First, \textsc{Always} is not a safe default: when the top-$K$ set contains distractors or aliases, small and mid-size generators spend compute on irrelevant context and drift, so accuracy falls while latency rises.
-The effect is most visible on long-tail entity queries (e.g., PopQA), where retrieval precision is intrinsically harder.
-Second, the choice of uncertainty signal is pivotal and interacts with backbone sharpness.
-As instruction-tuned LMs become more peaked, prefix entropies compress and lose ranking power; in contrast, the top-1/top-2 logit gap (\textsc{Margin}) and small-$N$ disagreement (\textsc{Variance}) retain dynamic range and better correlate with cases where external evidence flips or stabilizes the answer.
-This explains why, under Llama-3.1-8B, \textsc{Margin}/\textsc{Variance} achieve near-best quality at vanishing retrieval rates and essentially zero added wall-time, while \textsc{Entropy} over-triggers and underperforms.
+This explains why, under Llama-3.1–8B, \textsc{Margin}/\textsc{Variance} achieve near-best quality at vanishing retrieval rates and essentially zero added wall-time, while \textsc{Entropy} over-triggers and underperforms.
 Third, efficiency should be interpreted as a \emph{budget}, not just absolute time.
-Reporting $\Delta$ latency isolates the incremental cost of retrieval and longer prompts beyond base decoding; the strongest \textsc{Margin}/\textsc{Variance} operating points cluster near the \textsc{Never} baseline in latency yet exceed \textsc{Always} in accuracy, yielding a controllable and deployment-friendly accuracy-efficiency frontier.
-Finally, these gains are backbone-agnostic: with both Qwen2.5-7B and Llama-3.1-8B, TARG improves the frontier; the preferred gate depends on budget and model sharpness—use \textsc{Margin} by default, \textsc{Variance} when budgets are extremely tight, and reserve \textsc{Entropy} for ablations or weaker backbones.
+Reporting $\Delta$ latency isolates the incremental cost of retrieval and longer prompts beyond base decoding; the strongest \textsc{Margin}/\textsc{Variance} operating points cluster near the \textsc{Never} baseline in latency yet exceed \textsc{Always} in accuracy, yielding a controllable and deployment-friendly accuracy–efficiency frontier.
+Finally, these gains are backbone-agnostic: with both Qwen2.5–7B and Llama-3.1–8B, TARG improves the frontier; the preferred gate depends on budget and model sharpness—use \textsc{Margin} by default, \textsc{Variance} when budgets are extremely tight, and reserve \textsc{Entropy} for ablations or weaker backbones.

 In deployment, calibrate the gate on a development set to match a target retrieval budget (via the empirical CDF of the gate score).
 Use \textsc{Margin} by default with modern instruction-tuned LLMs; switch to \textsc{Variance} when budgets are extremely tight.
 Keep \textsc{Entropy} as an ablation or for weaker backbones.
-Finally, report accuracy together with retrieval rate and $\Delta$ latency so the quality-cost frontier is explicit rather than implicit.
+Finally, report accuracy together with retrieval rate and $\Delta$ latency so the quality–cost frontier is explicit rather than implicit.